fcannizzohz/demo-cache/01_CACHE_PATTERNS.md

           type-name: com.hazelcast.fcannizzohz.democache.model.Product
     ...
 ```

+`CustomerProfiles` and `Òrders` are not mapped to a MapStore and will be considered later.

 To prove that it works as expected, the test `com.hazelcast.fcannizzohz.democache.ProductIT#loadProductsIntoHazelcast()` shows that the map `"products"` us primed with the data from the database: